 Under the Rights Agreement, at any time after 180 days following the completion of this offering, the holders of a majority of the shares of our common stock (on an as converted basis) subject to the Rights Agreement may require us, on not more than two occasions, to file a registration statement under the Securities Act covering these shares as long as the aggregate sale price of these shares to the public is at least \$5 million, subject to certain limitations.
 We will also be required to use our best efforts to have the registration statement declared effective.
-However, if we believe in our reasonable judgment that proceeding with the registration would have a material and adverse impact on any financing, acquisition, reorganization or other material transaction involving us, we may delay filing the registration statement for a period not to exceed 60 days.
+However, if we believe in our reasonable judgment that proceeding with the registration statement for a period not to exceed 60 days.
 Also, if the stockholders requesting registration request that the shares be offered for distribution through an underwriting, we may reduce the number of shares of our common stock requested to be registered upon the advice of our underwriters.
 If shares of our stock requested to be included in a registration must be excluded pursuant to the underwriters' advice, we will register a portion of the shares requested to be registered on a pro rata basis upon the holders of our stock requesting registration.